 - a little olive oil for searing the meatballs

-- 1 quantity of homemade or jarred (about 28 ounces/800 grams) tomato sauce (I used my own recipe for homemade marinara sauce)
+- 28 ounces quantity of homemade or jarred tomato sauce about 1 can tomato sauce (I used my own recipe for homemade marinara sauce)

 - grated cheese & fresh basil leaves for scattering over the top